aisyahumairah/meeting-room-booking-system/docs/requirement/business-overview.md

 ### Booking Flow for Regular Users

 The user searches for an available room by filtering on capacity, date/time, and amenities.
 They select a room and view its details and availability calendar.
 They click "Book This Room" and fill in the booking form with date, time, and purpose.
 After reviewing the details, they submit the booking.
-The system validates availability and creates the booking as Pending.
-The user receives email confirmation of submission.
-Administrators receive notification of the new pending booking.
-An Administrator reviews and approves or rejects the booking.
-The user receives email notification of the decision.
-If approved, the booking appears as Confirmed and the user receives a reminder 24 hours before the meeting.
+The system validates availability and instantly confirms the booking if no conflicts exist.
+The user receives email confirmation.
+The booking appears as Confirmed in the user's dashboard and the user receives a reminder 24 hours before the meeting.

 ### Approval Flow for Administrators

-The Administrator logs in and views the Admin Dashboard showing pending approvals count.
-They navigate to the Approval Queue, which shows pending bookings (oldest first).
-They select a booking to review full details including user history.
-They make an approval decision—either approve to confirm the booking for the user, or reject with optional reason if declining.
-The system updates status, sends notifications, and logs the action.
-The Administrator moves to the next pending booking.
+The Administrator logs in and views the Admin Dashboard showing daily utilization stats and upcoming bookings.
+They can monitor all bookings through the "All Bookings" view or the global calendar.
+If a scheduling conflict or special requirement arises, the Administrator can contact users or modify/cancel bookings as necessary.
+All such actions are automatically notified to the impacted users and logged in the audit trail.

 ### Room Management Flow